'It’s a tribute to the artists here that they do these pieces full justice'

 As a chamber musician Joseph has enjoyed collaborations with Maiastra, the Allegri and Endellion quartets, and with pianists James Baillieu, Christopher Glynn, Sholto Kynoch and Somi Kim.
 In 2019, Joseph released his first solo recording on Orchid Classics, surveying Brahms' works for clarinet with piano and 'cello.
 The disc was a Classic FM ‘Album of the Week’, and hailed by Gramophone for its 'stormy grandiloquence' and 'twilit' poetry'.
 Joseph is also a founding member of the award-winning ‘Magnard Ensemble’, with recordings on the Orchid Classics and Toccata Classics labels of music by Paul Patterson, Martin Butler, and Stephen Dodgson.
 Orchestral credits include performances with the Orchestra of the Royal Opera House, BBC Concert Orchestra, Aurora Orchestra and the London Philharmonic Orchestra.

-Joseph studied at Wells Cathedral School with Kevin Murphy and Timothy Orpen, before reading Music at Gonville and Caius College, Cambridge University, graduating with double First Class honours.
+Joseph studied at Wells Cathedral School with Kevin Murphy, Timothy Orpen and David Campbell, before reading Music at Gonville and Caius College, Cambridge University, graduating with double First Class honours.
 He then studied with Angela Malsbury, Mark van de Wiel and Chi-Yu Mo at the Royal Academy of Music, where he graduated with Distinction and the DipRAM.
 Subsequently, he has studied with Patrick Messina, Christopher Richards, and Andrew Marriner.

 Joseph's 2019/2020 season includes appearances at Kings Place, Bridgwater Hall, Snape Maltings, and the Holywell Music Room, in collaboration with artists including Michael Dussek, Elin Manahan Thomas, and the Allegri Quartet.